dhellmann/pymotw/PyMOTW/threading/index.rst

 Controlling access to resources with Lock
 =========================================

 In addition to synchronizing the operations of threads, it is also important to be able to control access to shared resources to prevent corruption or missed data.
 Python's built-in data structures (lists, dictionaries, etc.) are thread-safe as a side-effect of having atomic byte-codes for manipulating them (so the GIL is not released in the middle of an update).
 Your own data structures implemented in Python (or simpler types like integers and floats), don't have that protection.
 To guard against simultaneous access to an object, use a Lock object.

 .. include:: threading_lock.py
     :literal:
     :start-after: #end_pymotw_header

-In this example, the worker() function increments a Counter() instance.
-The Counter manages a Lock to prevent two threads from changing its internal state at the same time.
-If the Lock was not used, there is a possibility of missing a change to the value attribute.
+In this example, the :func:`worker()` function increments a :class:`Counter` instance.
+The :class:`Counter` manages a :class:`Lock` to prevent two threads from changing its internal state at the same time.
+If the :class:`Lock` was not used, there is a possibility of missing a change to the value attribute.

-The random module is used to introduce variable sleep durations for each time through the loop, so the output you see when running the sample code may vary.
+In the example, the :mod:`random` introduces variable sleep durations for each time through the loop, so the output you see when running the sample code may vary.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_lock.py'))
 .. }}}
 .. {{{end}}}

 If another thread has acquired the lock, it might be preferable to find that out without blocking all action in the current thread.
-In that case, pass a False value for the blocking argument to acquire().
-In the next example, worker() tries to acquire the lock 3 separate times, and counts how many attempts it has to make to do so.
-The random sleeps are used to simulate varying load in the different threads.
+In that case, pass False for the *blocking* argument to :func:`acquire()`.
+In the next example, :func:`worker()` tries to acquire the lock three separate times, and counts how many attempts it has to make to do so.
+The random sleeps are used again to simulate varying load in the different threads.

 .. include:: threading_lock_noblock.py
     :literal:
     :start-after: #end_pymotw_header

-As you can see, it takes some of the threads many more than 3 iterations to acquire the lock 3 separate times.
+As you can see, it takes some of the threads many more than three iterations to acquire the lock three separate times.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_lock_noblock.py'))